PhilReedData/PhilReedData.github.io/dhll201703/ammo.md

 You should see a JSON data response.
 Don't be put off, it's more useful and meaningful than it first appears.

 ![JSON response Safari](img/ammo-110.png)
-Remember, you may need to install a JSON viewer extension to display the code in a better way.
+:bulb: Remember, you may need to install a JSON viewer extension to display the code in a better way.
 ![JSON response Chrome](img/ammo-130.png)